-A further complication of classification occurs when we look outside the obvious sites we categorise as voucher code publishers.
+A further complication of classification occurs when we look outside the obvious sites we categorize as coupon code publishers.
 It's now common practice for retailers to issue content sites and bloggers with their own unique codes.
-In this instance a code may be redeemed but the affiliate in question is not a voucher code site.
-This further confuses our classification of what constitutes a voucher code site.
+In this instance a code may be redeemed but the affiliate in question is not a coupon code site.
+This further confuses our classification of what constitutes a coupon code site.

-A fashion curation site, generating their sales from smartphones apps, still generated one third of their sales from voucher redemption, despite their content being focused on discovering new clothing lines.
+A fashion curation site, generating their sales from smartphones apps, still generated one third of their sales from coupon redemption, despite their content being focused on discovering new clothing lines.
 They clearly add value at an early, exploratory stage of the purchase cycle yet are also able to drive significant revenues from something that is largely seen as a conversion mechanic.

-Percentage of sales that resulted from a voucher code being redeemed
+Percentage of sales that resulted from a coupon code being redeemed